 Finally, liquidity is an important aspect in the financial market.
 It simply refers to the amount of money that is flowing inside and out of the market.

 In the regular session, there is usually unmatched liquidity in the market because of the number of investors participating.
 This can help ensure that your order will get filled faster.
-However, since many large investors stay away from the market in extended hours, there is usually the challenge of liquidity.

-Technical Differencies
+Technical Differences

 For example, in the regular channel, trading occurs in exchanges like the NYSE and Nasdaq through market makers.
 In extended hours, it happens through the ECN market.

-Also, in the regular session, there are different time limits available, including Day, GTC, IOC, and FOK, In extended hours, orders are usually good for all seasons.
+Also, in the regular session, there are different time limits available, including Day, GTC, IOC, and FOK.
+In extended hours, orders are usually good for all seasons.

 Risks of extended hours trading